 If you have refillable propane tanks, check the dates on the tanks.
 Most people are unaware that their propane tanks expire and must be re-certified for safety.
 Check yours annually.

-Once your propane appliances are in compliance, spend some time checking your microwave, air conditioner, fridge or any other electric appliances in your rig.
-Make sure you plug into a solid source of 30 or 50 amp power.
+Once your propane appliances are in good working order, spend some time checking your microwave, air conditioner, fridge, and any other electric appliances in your rig.
+Make sure you plug into a solid source of 30 or 50-amp power.
 Many people choose to park their RV at an RV park while they test out their systems each spring.

 4. Check the RV Tires

-Tires are a hot topic in the RV industry.
-Some companies say RV tires should be fully replaced every 5 years.
-Others claim that if properly cared for they can last 10 years.
-Either way, you must check your tires to be sure they are ready for the season.
+Tires are a hot topic in the RV industry!
+Some companies say RV tires should be fully replaced every 5 years, while others claim that if properly cared for, tires can last 10 years.
+Either way, check your tires to be sure they are ready for the season.
 Your entire home relies on the safety of these wheels, so give them the attention they deserve.

 5. Inspect the RV Engine and Generator